REACT Acronym for Active Shooter Alerts: Meaning & Mindset

 Example: The school went into lockdown immediately.

-Best for: Controlled environments like schools, hospitals, offices.
+Best for: Controlled environments like schools, hospitals, and offices.

 7. FLEE